aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/save-html-as-pdf-with-java-complete-guide-using-thread-pool/_index.md

 </dependency>
 ```

----

-## Step 3: Create a Document Pool
+### How to create a reusable document pool?

-A **document pool** pre‑loads the template once and hands out copies to worker threads.
-This avoids the overhead of parsing the same HTML file repeatedly.
+The `ObjectPool<Document>` loads the template a single time and hands out independent copies to each worker thread.

 ```java
 import com.aspose.html.*;